 It's one thing being constantly itchy, it's completely something else when you have ME/CFS and scratching constantly is an exertion you just do not have the energy and strength for.
 I woke up with such aching, heavy arms this morning - just too much scratching!

-I hope my solution will work for me over the next few days, if not I will consider coming out of ketosis altogether, but I do not look forward to the side-effects of the reentry!
+I hope my solution will work for me over the next few days, if not I will consider coming out of ketosis altogether, but I do not look forward to the side-effects of the reentry into ketosis!

-UPDATE: I have discovered that in my personal case, I did not have keto rash, the above test didn’t eliminate the itching and it only got worse as the months went on.
+I later discovered that in my personal case, I did not have keto rash.
+The above test didn't eliminate the itching and it only got worse as the months went on.
 I ended up itching for seven months before somebody mentioned Histamine Intolerance to me.
-If you try the above test for keto rash and find you’re still itching, perhaps histamine is the problem and this post will be of more use to you.
+If you try the above test for keto rash and find you're still itching, perhaps histamine is the problem and this post will be of more use to you.
 I have since got the ithcing under control.